tabreturn/tabreturn.github.io/README.md

 # Reader-View Jekyll Template

-A Jekyll theme based on the Firefox Reader View, for a clean, clear, customisable blog interface.
+*A Jekyll theme based on the Firefox Reader View, for a clean, clear, customisable blog interface*

 [live website](https://tabreturn.github.io/)